Provable Robust Saliency-based Explanations: Details of Experiments

 \subsubsection{Trade-off between Accuracy and Explanation Robustness}

 A good defensive strategy should be both robust and accurate.
-Authors in \cite{tsipras2018robustness} find the trade-off between \textit{prediction} robustness and prediction accuracy.
-This section will explore the trade-off between the \textit{explanation} robustness and prediction performance.
-Specifically, we study the relationship between P@$k$ and cAUC/aAUC for all methods mentioned in Table \ref{tab:comprehensive_result} on MNIST, ADHD, and BP.
-For a defender, larger values of both P@$k$ and cAUC/aAUC are better: a higher P@$k$ means a more robust model, and a higher cAUC/aAUC means a more accurate model.
-In Fig. \ref{fig:acc_robust_trade_off}, the methods on the Pareto front (shown by red lines) cannot be beaten by other methods under both metrics.
-Apparently, at least one R2ET and its variants are on the Pareto front on all datasets, demonstrating that R2ET and its variants are more advantageous in the trade-off between robustness and accuracy.
+Authors in \cite{tsipras2018robustness} find the trade-off between \textit{prediction} robustness and prediction performance.
+We explore the trade-off between the \textit{explanation} robustness (P@$k$) and prediction performance (cAUC/aAUC).
+A defender looks for a higher P@$k$ and AUCs.
+In Fig. \ref{fig:acc_robust_trade_off}, at least one R2ET and its variants are on the Pareto front on all datasets, demonstrating that R2ET and its variants are more advantageous in the trade-off between robustness and accuracy.
 Furthermore, on MNIST, compared with other methods on the Pareto front, R2ET variants on the Pareto front sacrifice less AUC (less than 2$\%$) but gain significant improvements on P@$k$ (20$\%\sim$ 40$\%$).
-On BP, Est-H improve P@$k$ by 0.01 but lost about 4$\%$ AUC.
+On BP, Est-H improves P@$k$ by 0.01 but loses about 4$\%$ AUC.
 R2ET on ADHD with both high AUC and the highest P@$k$ indicates the possibility that a model can be precise and explanation-robust at the same time.